iterative/dvc.org/content/docs/command-reference/commit.md

   > Note that `dvc unprotect` (or removing the outputs) is usually required
   > before rewriting files/dirs tracked by DVC.

-Note that it's best to try avoiding these scenarios, where the cache, `dvc.lock`, and `.dvc` files are force-updated.
-DVC can't guarantee reproducibility in those cases.
+Note that it's best to try avoiding these scenarios, where the
+<abbr>cache</abbr>, `dvc.lock`, and `.dvc` files are force-updated.
+DVC can't
+guarantee reproducibility in those cases.

 ## Options